UCLA-StarAI/FastForwardAC/README.md

 > Find marginal of leaf node index: 0

 The program will generate an .ac file that calculates the partial derivative of node index 0 (first node in file).

+To calculate the value of this partial derivative, run the forward_c.py file
+> python3 forward_c.py out.ac